Culture of the Southern United States: Anglo-Americans

 People of many nationalities established communities in the American South.
 Some examples are the German American population of the Edwards Plateau of Texas, whose ancestors arrived in the region in the 1840s.
-German cultural influence continues to be felt in cities like New Braunfels, Texas near Austin and San Antonio Much of the population of East Texas, Louisiana, coastal Mississippi and Alabama, and Florida traces its primary ancestry to French and/or Spanish colonists of the 18th century.
+German cultural influence continues to be felt in cities like New Braunfels, Texas near Austin and San Antonio.
+Much of the population of East Texas, Louisiana, coastal Mississippi and Alabama, and Florida traces its primary ancestry to French and/or Spanish colonists of the 18th century.
 Also important is the French community of New Orleans dating back to the 1880s.

 African Americans

 Another primary population group in the South is made up of the African American descendants of enslaved Africans brought into the South.
 African Americans comprise the United States' largest ethnic group and simultaneously second largest racial minority, accounting for 14 percent of the total population according to the 2010 census.
 They accounted for nearly 45% of the Southern population during the Antebellum period through the early 20th century.

-Despite Jim Crow era outflow to the North and Midwest (see Great Migration), the majority of the black population has remained concentrated in the southern states from Virginia to Texas.
-Since the end of formal segregation, blacks have been returning to the South in large numbers (see New Great Migration).
+Despite Jim Crow era outflow to the North and Midwest (see Great Migration), the majority of the Black population has remained concentrated in the southern states from Virginia to Texas.
+Since the end of formal segregation, Black Americans have been returning to the South in large numbers (see New Great Migration).

-Hispanic Americans
+Hispanics

 A sizable fraction of the Southern population is also made of Hispanic Americans, especially immigrants from Central American countries which border on the US's southernmost states.
 The Hispanic population of the South has expanded considerably in recent years, both due to natural population growth and immigration.
+It is concentrated mainly in the Southern states of Texas and Florida, due to their proximity to Latin America.